 - The drain exit, or lowest point, where water leaves the system

 A French drain needs a slope of no less than 1%.
-That means from the highest point of the drain field all the way to the drain exit, the system should slope at least 1 inch for every 8 feet of length.
+That means the system should slope at least one inch for every eight feet of length from the highest point of the drain field all the way to the drain exit.

 Select a location on your property for the drain exit.
 The goal is to move water away from your house and foundation, or from the soaked part of your yard, to a drier area.

-- A spot closest to your problem area so you can keep the system as short as possible, saving costs.
+- A spot closest to your problem area so you can keep the system as short as possible, saving money.

-- The street, so it can be carried away by your municipal storm drain system.
+- The street, so that your municipal storm drain system can carry water away.
 But check with your local building department first.

-- Where runoff is directed toward a neighbor’s yard.
+- Runoff is directed toward a neighbor’s yard.

-- Where the water could run onto a sidewalk or driveway and turn to ice during freezing weather.
-Directing drainage toward pavement often is a violation of building codes.
+- The water could run onto a sidewalk or driveway and turn to ice during freezing weather.
+Directing drainage toward pavement often violates building codes.

-- Where runoff could cause erosion, such as a dirt slope with no protective vegetation.
+- Runoff could cause erosion, such as a dirt slope with no protective vegetation.

 Connecting to an Existing Drain Line

 Some houses have rain gutters that empty into an underground drainage system, which ties into a municipal storm drain.
-Your French drain can tie into this system also.
+Your French drain can also tie into this system.

 Local codes might require a backflow valve that prevents water from backing up onto your property if a clog occurs downstream.
-Expect to pay about $500 for a plumber to install this device.
+Expect to pay about $750 or more for a plumber to install this device.

 No Acceptable Exit Point

 If you can’t find a good place for your system to drain, you’ll need to empty your system into a dry well.
-A dry well is a vertical hole, typically about 4 feet deep and 1 foot in diameter, that’s filled with gravel.
+That's a vertical hole, typically about four feet deep and one foot in diameter, that’s filled with gravel.
 A dry well lets excess water be absorbed by the surrounding soils.